-This wonderfully painted building on the island Gozo in Marsalforn makes for a great photo opportunity.
-The exact location: 36 Triq Il-Wied, Iż-Żebbuġ, Malta.
+This wonderfully painted building on the island of Gozo in Marsalforn makes for a great photo opportunity.
+The exact location: is 36 Triq Il-Wied, Iż-Żebbuġ, Malta.

 40. Walk Around in Circles on the Island of Gozo

 We came across this unique piece of art during a seaside walk.
 It’s quite interesting and makes for a cool photo.
 We can’t seem to find any reason behind its creation.
-Its exact location is 36°04’48.9″N 14°14’10.7″E, just to the east of the Billingshurst Cavern.
+Its exact location is 36°04’48.9″N 14°14’10.7″E, just to the east of the Billinghurst Cavern.

 41. Bathe in the Narrow Bay of Wied il-Għasri

 The narrow and tiny bay of Wied il-Għasri on the island of Gozo is a haven for those looking for a unique swimming opportunity.

-42. Listen to the Sounds of the Billingshurst Sea Cave
+42. Listen to the Sounds of the Billinghurst Sea Cave

 There’s a staircase that will take you down near the sea cave where you can look inside.
-The most unique aspect of this attraction is the blowholes and the deep howlings sound that resonate from them.
-Also, there are some extremely unique salt pans directly above the cave that makes for an interesting walk.
+The most unique aspect of this attraction is the blowholes and the deep howling sound that resonates from them.
+Also, some extremely unique salt pans directly above the cave makes for an interesting walk.